MarsiBarsi/any-language-spell-check/README.md

-# C-interactive-check-for-existence-of-a-file
+# spell check app working with any language

-simple console application in C
+**Simple console application in C that works as dictionary both for conventional languages and for artificial.**

-It is an interactive menu for file input.
-You can use this if you need to start your program after successfully connecting the file.
+- The program creates a binary search tree with words
+- A dictionary for spell checking can be an ordinary text file
+- Simple UI and many options for modification